Day 200: Judging the Heart (2 Chronicles 30)

 Through the Bible: 1 Kings 18; 2 Chronicles 29-31; Psalm 48

-About a year ago, a precious, holy thing happened at church.
+A couple of years ago, a precious, holy thing happened at church.
 During the first worship set, Kristie, one of our praise team members, saw a young man come through the back door.
 He looked rough.
-Long hair, bruises and track marks up and down his arms from drug use, saggy jeans, the works.
+Dirty hair, bruises and track marks up and down his arms from drug use, saggy jeans, the works.
 Not the kind of young man you would automatically feel at ease around.
 In fact, if you were a mother with two young daughters, like Kristie, your first impulse might be to grab their hands a little tighter if you saw this guy approaching you.

 Kristie watched him from her place on the stage.
 She saw him looking for a seat (We are a Baptist church, which means everyone gets there early so they can sit in the back.
 By the time the service starts, the only open seats are at the front).
 The young man came straight down the side aisle and sat down in the front row.